Real estate

 1

-US private real estate has provided both competitive long-term total and risk-adjusted returns compared to equities and bonds.
+US private real estate has provided competitive long-term returns compared to stocks and bonds.

 Durable income potential